 - Wrap in clingfilm and chill for 15 minutes in the fridge.

 - Place the flour, butter and salt into the bowl of the processor and pulse until the mixture resembles breadcrumbs.
-In a small bowl add a couple of tablespoons of very cold water to the egg and beat together.
+In a small bowl, add a couple of tablespoons of very cold water to the egg and beat it together.

-- Tip the pastry onto the work surface and lightly bring together and wrap in clingfilm and rest for 15 minutes in the fridge.
+- Tip the pastry onto the work surface and lightly bring it together and wrap it in clingfilm and rest for 15 minutes in the fridge.

 Assemble the traditional mince pies:

 Preheat the oven to 200°C